Skip to main content

 5. Verify the deployment

-2. Verify that the contract has been deployed on this address:
+To verify that the contract has been deployed on the address from the previous step, run this:

 cast code $CONTRACT_ADDRESS --rpc-url $RPC_URL